RoboJackets/igvc-software/documents/design/new_member_project.md

 ### Schedule

-Week 1 (Date): What do expect to get done each week?

-Week 2 (Date): Think about how long each portion of the solution will take
+Subtask 1 (Date): How long will each step of the solution take?

+Subtask 2 (Date): Refer back to the bullets you made in the solution section

-Week 3 (Date): This will be used as a rough guide for keeping track of your progress, but it's ok if you fall behind schedule.
+Subtask 3 (Date): This will be used as a rough guide for keeping track of your progress, but it's ok if you fall behind schedule.

+Subtask 4 (Date): Remember, with 2 meetings per week, you can expect to have 5 to 6 hours to work on your project during meetings.
+If you want to work outside of meetings, you're free to, but keep that in mind when planning out your goals.

+*(Your project may have more or less subtasks than this)*

-Week 4 (Date): Include an estimate for when your code/result will be ready to review
+Code Review (Date): Include an estimate for when your code/result will be ready to review

 *(School work will change over the semester and software often takes longer than you expect to write, so don't worry if you fall behind.
 Just be sure to update this document with your progress.)*